 INDIGENOUS STUDENT ACHIEVEMENT PATHWAY (ISAP) STEM ACCELERATOR CERTIFICATE

 This program is based in the University of Saskatchewan's College of Arts and Science.
-Its designed for students who want to pursue a degree in science, or a profession like engineering, but who need high school science courses or who have been away from school more than three years and want to refresh their knowledge in biology, chemistry and physics.
+Its designed for students who want to enrol in college such as engineering, but who need high school science courses or who have been away from school more than three years and want to refresh their knowledge.

 This is a one-year program based in Northern Saskatchewan with courses including math, chemistry and biology.
 After completing the program, students transition to studying on campus in Saskatoon to complete their degree.

 Indigenous Student Ambassador Program

 Our Indigenous Student Ambassadors provide academic and peer support to Indigenous students in the College of Engineering.
 They coordinate regular, non-academic support and social events and develop supportive relationships with their peers.
 You can find them around the college and during set hours at the Indigenous Resource Centre.